Observation of Long-Lifetime Magnon Pairs by Fano Resonance of Photons: Scattering theory for detection of nonlinear magnon modes

 \subsection{Pump-induced magnon interaction}

 To explain the experimental observation, we set up a model involving the three-magnon interaction~\citep{Modified,Saturation,Ultrashort,Three,Controlled}.
-As illustrated in Fig.~\ref{Fig.5}, we consider the Kittel magnon $\hat{m}_{0}$ of the FMR frequency $\omega_{0}$, which via the coupling constant $g_k$ couples \textit{nonlinearly} with two magnon modes with opposite wave vectors $\pm k$ of frequency $\omega_k$, one being $\hat{m}_{k}$ and the other being $\hat{m}_{-k}$.
+As illustrated in Fig.~\ref{Fig.6}, we consider the Kittel magnon $\hat{m}_{0}$ of the FMR frequency $\omega_{0}$, which via the coupling constant $g_k$ couples \textit{nonlinearly} with two magnon modes with opposite wave vectors $\pm k$ of frequency $\omega_k$, one being $\hat{m}_{k}$ and the other being $\hat{m}_{-k}$.
+Physically, such three-magnon interaction originates from the magnetic dipole-dipole coupling~\citep{Modified,Saturation}, known in the first-order Suhl instability.
+The uniform magnetization precession originating from the ferromagnetic resonance generates the dipolar field antiparallel to the magnetization, which couples to the magnon pairs that carries zero net wave vector, thereby obeying the energy conservation $\hbar\omega_0 = \hbar\omega_k + \hbar\omega_{-k}$ and momentum conservation $0 = \bf{k} + (-\bf{k})$.
+Due to specific boundary conditions and demagnetization fields present in the YIG sphere, a dense distribution of magnetostatic modes appears below the FMR mode~\citep{Modes}.
+Such a rich spectrum of modes provides the phase space for the splitting of the FMR into two half-frequency magnons ($\omega_0/2$) via the dipolar interaction.
 The Kittel magnon $\hat{m}_0$ is under the coherent drive of the drive frequency $\omega_{d}$ with the drive strength $\Omega_{d}$ by the ``pump" microwaves, which is probed by the photon modes $\hat a_{k}$ of frequency $\Omega_{k}=\omega_{p}$ in the coplanar waveguide.
 According to the input-output formalism~\citep{Folding,origin,Chiral}, $\Omega_{d}=\sqrt{{P_{d} \gamma_{\rm ext}}/({2 \hbar \omega_0}})$ is related to the input microwave power $P_{d}$ and the external losses of the resonantly driven Kittel mode.

 Such a model is described by the Hamiltonian